 The Maintenance Calculus

 Manufacturers set service intervals for commercial purification systems and ice machines based on average water conditions.
-Very hard markets, Phoenix averaging 16 grains per gallon and Dallas-Fort Worth ranging 14 to 18 GPG, fall outside the average those intervals were built around.
+Very hard markets, Phoenix averaging 16 grains per gallon (GPG) and Dallas-Fort Worth ranging 14 to 18 GPG, fall outside the average those intervals were built around.
 A service schedule calibrated for a 6-GPG environment leaves equipment in a 16-GPG market under-serviced between visits.

 The gap shows up in water quality at the dispenser before it shows up in equipment failure.
 Scale in the hot water distribution path changes the taste and clarity of dispensed water before the equipment stops working.
 Facilities managers addressing complaints about water quality often trace the source to accumulated scale rather than supply contamination.